 The purpose of this question is to help us balance the progress made to-date vs. the amount of resources spent to-date.

 Angel investors and venture capitalists today expect “traction”.
 The best form of traction is revenue earned from paying customers.
-Please aanswer this question with the amount of money (in US dollars) you earned from customers in the most recent 12 months.
+Please answer this question with the amount of money (in US dollars) you earned from customers in the most recent 12 months.
+If you don’t have revenues yet, enter 0.

 Our favorite problems big and global.
 (See the UN’s 17 Sustainability Goals.)
 As such, you can answer this question with a single sentence, or even a sentence fragment: